Son charged with murder after Springfield father shot to death

 Benjamin Votaw's girlfriend denied a police interview.

-A large presence of Springfield police officers arrived at the scene Sunday night, and the small street was closed.
+A large number of Springfield police officers responded to the deadly shooting on Willis Avenue and the small street was closed during the investigation.

-Video posted to social media and from a neighboring house showed 10 police cruisers on the street with fire and EMS units also there.
+Video posted to social media and from a neighboring house showed 10 police cruisers on the street along with fire and EMS units.

 A neighbor said he heard three shots fired, and a car fled the scene after.